newrelic-experimental/synthetics-sync/README.md

 ## License

-Github Actions New Relic Exporter is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Synthetics Sync is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->New Relic Synthetics Sync also use source code from third-party libraries.
+>Synthetics Sync also use source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.